 Finally, we sought to combine cancer detection and tissue-of-origin mapping in a unified analytical framework.
-To this end, we pooled the RRBS and WGBS datasets of three cancer types (8 CRC, 8 LC, 2 KC) as a “pan-cancer tissue”, and included it together with the data sets from 10 normal tissues for tissue-specific MHB identification.
-With 200 MHBs specific to each of the 11 reference tissues, we counted the number of MHBs that has high MHL based on an empirically cutoff, then established a background distribution of the counts for each of the 11 tissues based on the 75 normal plasma samples.
+We pooled the RRBS and WGBS datasets of three cancer types (8 CRC, 8 LC, 2 KC) as a “pan-cancer tissue”, and included it together with the data sets from 10 normal tissues for tissue-specific MHB identification.
+With 200 MHBs specific to each of the 11 reference tissues, we counted the number of MHBs that has high MHL based on an empirically cutoff, then established a background distribution for the counts in each of the 11 tissues, based on the 75 NCPs.
 The number of MHBs with high MHL in cancer plasma clearly has a different distribution (Supplementary Figure 11a).
 For each cancer patient’s plasma, we determined whether there is any enrichment (Z-scores assuming Gaussian distributions) in each of the 11 reference tissues based on the background distribution.
-We observed consistent enrichments in both the “pan-cancer tissue” and the tissue-of-origin for the cancer plasma (Supplementary Figure 11b,c; Figure 5d), suggesting that tumor growth might lead to the release of cell-free DNA by adjacent normal cells, and that including such signals can boost the accuracy for prediction (Supplementary Figure 12; Figure 5e).
+We observed consistent enrichments in both the “pan-cancer tissue” and the tissue-of-origin for the cancer plasma (Supplementary Figure 11b,c; Figure 5d,e), suggesting that tumor growth might lead to the release of cell-free DNA by adjacent normal cells, and that including such signals can boost the accuracy for prediction (Supplementary Figure 12; Figure 5d,e).
 In fact, by integrating both types of signals, we achieved a 99% specificity and 80% sensitivity in predicting cancer, and a 90% accuracy in predicting the tissue-of-origin for the 59 cancer patients.
-For non-invasive detection of cancer in plasma, the area under the ROC curves was improved from 0.81 for CRC (0.75 for LC) when examining cancer-specific MHBs alone, to 0.90 for CRC (0.85 for LC) if normal colon (or lung) specific MHBs are included (Figure 5e).
-Taken together, we demonstrated for the first time that both tumor load and tissue-of-origin can be quantitatively characterized by methylation haplotype analysis of cell free DNA in plasma, and the gain of detection accuracy by integrating the the two types of signals.
+For non-invasive detection of cancer in plasma, the area under the ROC curves was improved from 0.81 for CCP (0.75 for LCP) when examining cancer-specific MHBs alone, to 0.90 for CCP (0.85 for LCP) if normal colon (or lung) specific MHBs are included.
+Taken together, we demonstrated for the first time that both tumor load and tissue-of-origin can be quantitatively characterized by methylation haplotype analysis of cell free DNA in plasma, and the gain of detection accuracy by integrating the two types of signals.

 Discussions

-In this study we extended a well-established concept in population genetics, linkage disequilibrium, to the analysis of co-methylated CpG patterns.
+In this study, we extended a well-established concept in population genetics, linkage disequilibrium, to the analysis of co-methylated CpG patterns.
 While the mathematical representations are identical, there are two key differences.
 First, traditional linkage disequilibrium was defined on human individuals in a population, whereas in this study the analysis was performed on the diploid genome of individual cells in a heterogeneous cell population.
 Second, linkage disequilibrium in human populations depends on the mutation rate, frequency of meiotic recombination, effective population size and demographic history.
 The LD level decays typically over the range of hundreds of kilobases to megabases.
 In contrast, CpG co-methylation depends on DNA methytransferases and demethylases, which tend to have lower processivity, and, in the case of hemi-methyltransferases, much lower fidelity compared with DNA polymerases33.
 Therefore, methylation LD decays over much shorter distance in tens to hundreds of bases, with the exception of imprinting regions.
 Even if longer-read sequencing methods were used, we do not expect a radical change of the block-like pattern presented in this work, which is supported by another recent study34.
 Nonetheless, these short and punctuated blocks capture discrete entities of epigenetic regulation in individual cells widespread in the human genome.
-This phenomenon can be harnessed to improve the robustness and sensitivity of DNA methylation analysis, such as the deconvolution of data from heterogeneous samples including circulating cell-free DNA.
+This phenomenon can be harnessed to improve the robustness and sensitivity of DNA methylation analysis, such as the deconvolution of data from heterogeneous samples including cfDNA..